-August Playground Grand Opening Celebration (Von Humboldt, Diego, Duprey students, staff, parents) Bucket to pay security, support staff, incentives (giveaways to students, parents) The new playground provides opportunity to ALL to participate in beautification of playground area.
+August Playground Grand Opening Celebration (Von Humboldt, Diego, Duprey students, staff, parents) Bucket to pay security, support staff, incentives (give a ways to students, parents) The new playground provides opportunity to ALL to participate in beautification of playground area.
 Additional Costs: \$4000 August School Tours, Open House - invite to Diego, Von Humboldt, Duprey During the first two weeks of August, Diego will be open for structured school information, tours and outdoor activities.
 Students, staff and parents will work together to beautify school and to prepare for the school year.
 Bucket to pay security, support staff, refreshments August Green and Clean - Work with artist in residence to create flower boxes, murals on outside of school and beautify area around playground.
 This is an opportunity for ALL to participate in activities to take ownership of school.
 Bucket to pay security, support staff, funds to pay artist, materials for project.
 Additional Cost: \$8000

 Date/date range Activities/ Ideas External Support Needed?
-September, 2013 "I am" posters in school (students highlight their own strengths, talents and interests) Kick off Assembly- Start of year Student Orientation Day Peer Buddy Reading Assign big brother / big sister to students School Newspaper Students interview one another - publish Talent show Team building activities Professional Development for Staff Parent Workshops Student Leadership Development Set up a Welcoming Table (identified with a welcoming sign) at the front entrance to the school and recruit and train volunteers to meet and greet everyone who comes through the door.
+Student Orientation Day Peer Buddy Reading Assign big brother / big sister to students School Newspaper Students interview one another - publish Talent show Professional Development for Staff Parent Workshops Student Leadership Development Set up a Welcoming Table (identified with a welcoming sign) at the front entrance to the school and recruit and train volunteers to meet and greet everyone who comes through the door.